-Around the age of two, Maia was sick every month with strep throat, ear, throat infections etc. She had three sets of tubes put in her ears and had surgery to remove her adenoids, sinus window surgery and they did a cilia biopsy to rule out any infectious disease.
+Around the age of two, Maia was sick every month with strep throat, ear, throat infections etc. She had three sets of tubes put in her ears and had surgery to remove her adenoids, sinus window surgery, and a cilia biopsy to rule out any infectious disease.

 When Maia was five years old, she stopped getting sick.
-We were told that her immune system was completely comprised, but Maia felt great and we went on with life as normal until November, 2012.
+We were told that her immune system was completely compromised, but Maia felt great, and we went on with life as normal until November, 2012.

 Maia’s journey down this long crazy road with AS was just beginning.
-We were with this rheumatologist for about a year, when he finally said, he had hit a brick wall.
+We were with this rheumatologist for about a year, when he finally said that he had hit a brick wall.
 Maia’s pain levels were 7-10 every day.
-He said there was nothing he could do but maybe treat her for Fibromyalgia.
-That’s when I knew, he couldn’t help us anymore.
+He said there was nothing he could do but maybe treat her for fibromyalgia.
+That’s when I knew he couldn’t help us anymore.

-Maia was the epitome of a fun, busy and very talkative happy child.
-Her passions included competitive cheerleading, softball and spending summers at gymnastic camps trying to get even better for cheer season to start.
-Maia had to stop all those activities and for the past year has begun to lead a very isolated life.
+Maia was the epitome of a fun, busy, and very talkative happy child.
+Her passions included competitive cheerleading, softball, and spending summers at gymnastic camps trying to get even better for cheer season to start.
+Maia had to stop all those activities and for the past year had begun to lead a very isolated life.